MikeAlphaBravo/Deck_of_Cards/README.md

 ## Description

+_The goal of this app is to develop a deck of cards that has the ability by the user to be shuffled and drawn from._

 _I started off by reviewing my JavaScript notes from my coursework and Googling some examples of solutions to this problem.
 It has been some time since I worked in a basic file structure and I needed a refresher as to how to set up my file structure in JS._
 _My unfamiliarity with Java initially led me to build this in Ruby but then I felt JS was a better challenge for me and more applicable to the goal of the challenge.